karupanerura/Yomiuri/README.md

 # NAME

-App::Yomiuri - It's new $module
+Yomiuri - It's new $module

 # SYNOPSIS

-    use App::Yomiuri;
+    use Yomiuri;

 # DESCRIPTION

-App::Yomiuri is ...
+Yomiuri is ...

 # LICENSE